A topic from the subject of Isolation in Chemistry.

 Basic Concepts

-• Solubility: The solubility of a compound is the maximum amount of that compound that can be dissolved in a given amount of solvent at a given temperature.
+• Solubility: The solubility of a compound is the maximum amount of that compound that can dissolve in a given amount of solvent at a specific temperature.
+Solubility is crucial in determining the effectiveness of crystallization.

 Equipment and Techniques